 Europe's first self-described underwater restaurant is truly in a league of its own.

-Half in, half out: Under is a bit of a misnomer as the slender, concrete-sheathed structure is only partially submerged beneath the North Sea.
-The restaurant's entrance is accessible via the shoreline.
-(Rendering: MIR/Snøhetta)
+Half in, half out: Under is a bit of a misnomer as the slender, concrete-sheathed structure is only half-submerged in the North Sea.
+It's 'head'/entrance is accessible via the shoreline.
+(Photo: Tor Erik Schroder/AFP/Getty Images)

-To be built in the municipality of Lindesnes on Norway's windswept southern coast, Under — a fitting name that's also a play on the Norwegian word for "wonder" — takes the form of a slender, rectangular structure that gently slides into the rugged sea, halfway in, halfway out, perched atop a massive boat ramp.
+Located in Lindesnes on Norway's windswept southern coast, Under — a fitting name that's also a play on the Norwegian word for "wonder" — takes the form of a slender, rectangular structure that gently slides into the rugged sea, halfway in, halfway out, perched atop a massive boat ramp.
 Under has one big boxy toe in the water, testing it out but never fully committing.

 Patrons access the structure through a wood-framed portal on the rugged Norwegian shoreline.
 As the building slopes down, it eventually becomes submerged, going deeper and deeper before ending in the formal dining room and its spectacular panoramic window, which faces straight into the depths at nearly 20 feet beneath the surface.
 It's here, right in front of the 35-foot-wide window, that you'll find the best seats in the house.